Sex differences in psychology: Sexual behavior

-Psychological theories exist regarding the development and expression of gender differences in human sexuality.
-A number of these theories are consistent in predicting that men should be more approving of casual sex (sex happening outside a stable, committed relationship such as marriage) and should also be more promiscuous (have a higher number of sexual partners) than women.
+Several psychological theories consider the development and expression of gender differences in human sexuality.
+Many of these theories predict that men should be more approving of casual sex (sex happening outside a stable, committed relationship such as marriage) and more promiscuous (have a higher number of sexual partners) than women.

-A sociobiological approach applies evolutionary biology to human sexuality, emphasizing reproductive success in shaping patterns of sexual behavior.
-According to sociobiologists, since women's parental investment in reproduction is greater than men's, owing to human sperm being much more plentiful than eggs, and the fact that women must devote considerable energy to gestating their offspring, women will tend to be much more selective in their choice of mates than men.
+A sociobiological approach applies evolutionary biology to human sexuality, emphasizing the role of the quest for reproductive success in shaping patterns of sexual behavior.
+Women produce fewer eggs than men do sperm and must devote considerable energy to gestating their offspring.
+Thus, according to sociobiologists, women are more invested in reproduction and childrearing than men and are, therefore, more selective in their choice of mates.
+Sociobiologists argue that the contrary evolutionary pressure encourages males to be more promiscuous.
+Over time, sociobiologists claim, promiscuous males and invested females will have more surviving offspring, perpetuating these genetic traits in their descendants.
 It may not be possible to accurately test sociobiological theories in relation to promiscuity and casual sex in contemporary (U.S.) society, which is quite different from the ancestral human societies in which most natural selection for sexual traits has occurred.